Localization in Objective-C

 [[NSBundle mainBundle] localizedStringForKey:(key) value:@"" table:nil]

-As you see, this requires a little extra work, since you have to add a definition for each translation key.
+This requires a little extra work, since you have to add a definition for each translation key.
 However, it gives you a clean interface, where keys strings are only used in this file.
-If a translation fails, this is the only place where it can be misspelled, since all other classes will use these definitions.

 You can then use the Translate macro (or the native NSLocalizedString, even if it requires two parameters) together with any definition to translate your strings: